hl7au/au-fhir-ps/input/pagecontent/general-requirements.md

 * use the code `unavailable` from the [List Empty Reasons](http://terminology.hl7.org/CodeSystem/list-empty-reason) code system
 * AU PS Consumers are advised that other meaningful values can be captured in `Composition.section.emptyReason` beyond missing or suppressed.

-    Example: AU Patient Summary - Allergies and Intolerances Section where the patient's allergy information is not available.
+    Example: AU PS - Allergies and Intolerances Section where the patient's allergy information is not available.
     ~~~
         ...
         "section" : [